 Ear mites are a relatively common problem causing itchy ears.
 They're more often seen in cats, but can affect dogs too and will spread from one pet to the next in the same household.
 They can be prevented and treated by application of an appropriate product.

-Posted in: Northgate Blog at 10 October 18
+Posted in: Our Services at 10 October 18